gorango/flowcraft/docs/guide/batch-processing.md

 	worker: NodeFunction | NodeClass, // The implementation for the worker node
 	options: {
 		inputKey: string, // The context key holding the source array
-		outputKey: string // The context key where the results array will be saved }
+		outputKey: string, // The context key where the results array will be saved }
 )
 ```